josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/1-the-reducer-pattern.md

 * Initial state. {order: '', cost: null, status: 'ordering'}
 * Customer orders.
 Dispatch action 'PLACE_ORDER' with payload 'oat milk macchiato'
 * State updated.
-New state: {order: 'oat milk macchiato', cost: 3.50, status: 'order placed'}
+New state: {order: 'oat milk macchiato', cost: 3.50, status: 'ordered'}
 * Dispatch action 'ACCEPT_PAYMENT'
 * State updated.
 New state: {order: 'oat milk macchiato', cost: 3.50, status: 'paid'}
 * Dispatch action 'PREPARE_COFFEE'
 * State updated.
 New state: {order: 'oat milk macchiato', cost: 3.50, status: 'preparing'}
 * Within this we might have a subcomponent specifically for making the coffee, with its own state representing the various stages of preparing espresso and milk.
 These would be the lower-level actions to be dispatched:
-  * 'GRIND_BEANS'
+  * Dispatch 'GRIND_BEANS'
-  * 'FROTH_MILK'
+  * Dispatch 'FROTH_MILK'
-  * When bean grinding is copmplete, dispatch 'BREW_ESPRESSO'
+  * When bean grinding is complete, dispatch 'BREW_ESPRESSO'
   * when 'BREW_ESPRESSO' and 'FROTH_MILK' are complete, dispatch 'MAKE_MACCHIATO'
 * State updated.
 New state: {order: 'oat milk macchiato', cost: 3.50, status: 'complete'}
 * Dispatch action 'SERVE_COFFEE'